Vehicle fuel economy labels

 There can be a big difference in fuel consumption between cars of the same or similar size.
 The star rating and indicative cost per year helps you to easily compare one car to another.
 Medium sized cars often offer you the same comfort and safety features as a large car, but use less fuel.

 The fuel economy label gives you an indication of the fuel consumption based on international rolling road test-lab drive cycle testing - UN ECE R101 (European NEDC), ADR (Australia), and JC08 (Japan).
-These tests are designed to test fuel consumption in lab conditions.
+These tests are designed to test fuel consumption in lab conditions to make comparisons easier.
 Actual fuel economy will depend on a wide range of factors including your driving style and habits, speed and distance travelled, vehicle load, tyre pressure and level of maintenance.

-You can compare safety ratings on the New Zealand Transport Agency’s RightCar website.
+You can compare fuel efficiency and safety ratings on the New Zealand Transport Agency’s RightCar website.

 Using fuel labels to sell cars